projectbank/Documentatie/README.md

 When a client logs in at your bank, you can check his credentials via our API.
 To do this, you only have to generate a simple API request.
 This requires only 2 parameters.

-1. __The NUID of the client__ You should always get this from the card to avoid fraud.
+1. `nuid` You should always get this from the card to avoid fraud.
-2. __The PIN of the client__ This is what you want to check.
+2. `pin` This is what you want to check.

 The PINs are stored hashed in our database, but you don't have to send the hashed PIN to us.
 We will handle the checking.

 #### Request

-An example request will look like this: http://bowero.nl/api/clients/credentials.php?nuid=D0CC76AD&pin=0000
+The request should be made to `clients/credentials.php`.

+#### Response

 It has 3 return possibilities.
 0, 1 and 2.

-#### Response

 ##### Success